HuangStanley050/super-duper-parakeet/content/blog/aws-docker/index.md

 **When you run a task on a service, you define a capacity provider strategy, to prioritize which provider to run**

 ![cap](./capacity.png)

+## ECS summary

+It is mainly used to run dockers on EC2

+Three flavors:

+1. ECS Classic

+2. ECS Fargate

+3. EKS: Manage kubernetes by AWS